raghebbenhamouda/CloudCertNotes/README.md

         - Only one worker per message group
         - Optimizing Group ID means multiple workers can work in parallel on multiple queues

+## SQS - Security

+- Encryption:
+    - In-flight encryption using HTTPS API
+    - At-rest encryption using KMS keys
+    - Client-side encryption if the client wants to perform encryption/decryption itself
+- Access Controls: IAM policies to regulate access to the SQS API
+- SQS Access Policies (similar to S3 bucket policies)

 # AWS Simple Notification Service (SNS)

 ## SNS Overview